AustralianBioCommons/ables/participants/csbn.md

 ## Expected outputs enabled by participation in ABLeS

-This project is to support the Structural Biology Node being responsive to the deep learning developments in computational structural biology.
-The repurposing and application of AI methods to biological problems is producing pre-print code at a rapid rate, many of which find eventual publication in top-rank journals.
+This project enables the Structural Biology Node to be responsive to the deep learning developments in computational structural biology.
+The repurposing and application of AI methods to biological problems is producing pre-print code at a rapid rate, many of these methods find eventual publication in top-rank journals.
 This is the beginning of software explosion in this ecosystem, and so we will be continually validating new code on the leading-edge for wide use by the biological research community.
-Finds will be shared to the wider community and may find publication in technical proceedings.
+Findings will be shared to the wider community and may ouput publications in technical proceedings.

 <br/>